Can You Charge Your Customers a Credit Card Processing Fee?

 A convenience fee can only be assessed when the payment type is considered nonstandard.
 For example, it’s nonstandard to pay tuition with a credit or debit card.
 Tuition payments are generally made using cash, check, or ACH payments.
 Schools, then, can legally charge convenience fees for credit card tuition payments.

-Another common example of nonstandard payment acceptance is a movie theater charging convenience fees to those who purchase tickets online or over the phone.
+Another common example of nonstandard payment acceptance is a movie theater charging customers credit card processing fees when they purchase tickets online or over the phone.
 Box office ticket purchases are considered standard for movie theaters.

 The legal convenience fee amount that can be charged is determined by the credit card companies.
 Some credit card companies are strict in their allowance of extra fees.
 Mastercard, for example, allows convenience fees only for government, education, and tax-related payments.